made-by-curiosity/barber-shop/README.md

-Barbershop [HTML, SCSS, JS]
+Barbershop [HTML, SCSS, JS, Parcel]

 Individual project

-A landing page of a barber shop with a responsive and adaptive layout.
+Landing page of a barber shop with responsive and adaptive layout, including interesting customization of Swiper slider.
+Smooth scrolls, nice mobile menu and pretty booking form makes it comfortable to make appointments.
+Responsive and art directed photos will make it easier and faster to get access to the website (including retina screens).